the may garden chores

 DIRECT-SOW BEANS at mid-month and beyond (assuming your frost date is late May, like mine); sow a short row every two weeks, and also sow pole beans for an even later crop.
 Maybe try beans for drying, too?

-WAIT TILL month’s end, when the weather is settled, to sow summer and winter squash, cucumbers, melons, or start indoors at the first of month and set out at end.
+WAIT TILL month’s end, when the weather is settled, to sow summer and winter squash, cucumbers, melons, or start indoors at the first of month and set out at end up North here where I am.
 How to grow cucurbits like a pro.

 HOW ARE THE MELONS going, specifically?
 Follow these tips for best results.